Pierronus/Pierronus/README.md

 &emsp;📍 (June 2020 - June 2023) - [Lobby Plugin](https://github.com/Pierronus/minecraft-lobby) is part of my minecraft server.
 It has helped supporting the lobby.

 📍 (August 2022 - August 2023) - [EarthMC Shop Search](https://github.com/Pierronus/earthmc-shop-search) is a discord bot which I made for players in the EarthMC minecraft server.
-It helps people search items which they can buy or put on for auction / sale their own items!
+It helps people search items which they can buy or put up for auction / sale their own items!

 📍 (June 2023 - ) - [Smart Tablet](https://github.com/Pierronus/python-fun) a "smart tablet" I want to implement in real life (tablet which could control lights of my house, see temperature, pressure, humidity etc) and also display a live map of the weather (clouds, rain, temperature).